lalomorales22/penguinAI/README.md

 ## The Repository

-This repository ("`Code - OSS`") is where we (Microsoft) develop the [Visual Studio Code](https://code.visualstudio.com) product together with the community.
+This repository ("`Code - OSS`") is where we (Microsoft) develop the [PenguinAI Code](https://code.visualstudio.com) product together with the community.
 Not only do we work on code and issues here, we also publish our [roadmap](https://github.com/microsoft/vscode/wiki/Roadmap), [monthly iteration plans](https://github.com/microsoft/vscode/wiki/Iteration-Plans), and our [endgame plans](https://github.com/microsoft/vscode/wiki/Running-the-Endgame).
 This source code is available to everyone under the standard [MIT license](https://github.com/microsoft/vscode/blob/main/LICENSE.txt).

-## Visual Studio Code
+## PenguinAI Code

 <p align="center">
   <img alt="VS Code in action" src="https://user-images.githubusercontent.com/35271042/118224532-3842c400-b438-11eb-923d-a5f66fa6785a.png">
 </p>

-[Visual Studio Code](https://code.visualstudio.com) is a distribution of the `Code - OSS` repository with Microsoft-specific customizations released under a traditional [Microsoft product license](https://code.visualstudio.com/License/).
+[PenguinAI Code](https://code.visualstudio.com) is a distribution of the `Code - OSS` repository with Microsoft-specific customizations released under a traditional [Microsoft product license](https://code.visualstudio.com/License/).

-[Visual Studio Code](https://code.visualstudio.com) combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
+[PenguinAI Code](https://code.visualstudio.com) combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 It provides comprehensive code editing, navigation, and understanding support along with lightweight debugging, a rich extensibility model, and lightweight integration with existing tools.

-Visual Studio Code is updated monthly with new features and bug fixes.
-You can download it for Windows, macOS, and Linux on [Visual Studio Code's website](https://code.visualstudio.com/Download).
+PenguinAI Code is updated monthly with new features and bug fixes.
+You can download it for Windows, macOS, and Linux on [PenguinAI Code's website](https://code.visualstudio.com/Download).
 To get the latest releases every day, install the [Insiders build](https://code.visualstudio.com/insiders).

 ## Contributing